Faculty ProfilesDavid Sears, MD

 San Francisco, CA 94117

-Dr. Sears completed an internal medicine residency at Columbia University Medical Center and an infectious diseases fellowship at UCSF.
-Following fellowship, he joined the Division of HIV Medicine at Harbor-UCLA Medical Center where he was named the Associate Program Director of the infectious diseases fellowship and oversaw the development of a new curriculum for fellows.
-Since returning to UCSF, Dr. Sears was appointed as the Director of Medical Education at the 360 Positive Care Center where he precepts trainees and cares for HIV-positive patients.
+Dr. Sears completed an internal medicine residency at New York Presbyterian Hospital-Columbia and an infectious diseases fellowship at UCSF.
+Following fellowship, he joined the Division of HIV Medicine at Harbor-UCLA Medical Center where he was named the Associate Program Director of the Infectious Diseases Fellowship and oversaw the development of a new curriculum for fellows.
+Since returning to UCSF, Dr. Sears has directed a number of medical education initiatives at the 360 Positive Care Center where he precepts trainees and cares for HIV-positive patients.
 Dr. Sears also serves as the faculty sponsor of the UCSF medical students' HIV Interest Group and as a committee member of the HIV Medicine Association (HIVMA) Medical Students Program.
 In addition to providing HIV primary care, Dr. Sears attends on the infectious diseases consult services at the Parnassus and Mission Bay campuses.

 Education and Training